Felix Mallard: Career

-Mallard went on to play the recurring role of Lucas Caravaggio in the Netflix horror series Locke & Key: a 17-year old friend of Rendell Locke, who died 25 years earlier, after being possessed by a demon.
+Mallard went on to play the recurring role of Lucas Caravaggio in the Netflix horror series Locke & Key: a 17-year-old friend of Rendell Locke, who died 25 years earlier, after being possessed by a demon.
 Filming took place in the first half of 2019.
 It was released on 7 February 2020.
 He appeared in the romantic drama film All the Bright Places, which began filming in October 2018 and was also released by Netflix in February 2020.
 The film is an adaptation of Jennifer Niven's 2015 young adult novel of the same name.

-In 2021, Mallard began a recurring role in the second season of the musical comedy-drama series Zoey's Extraordinary Playlist on NBC, as Zoey's neighbour – an Australian musician, who recently graduated college and has returned from backpacking in Thailand.
+In 2021, Mallard began a recurring role in the second season of the musical comedy-drama series Zoey's Extraordinary Playlist on NBC, as Zoey's neighbour – an Australian musician, who recently graduated from college and has returned from backpacking in Thailand.
 The role included performing a number of songs and dancing.

-Mallard plays series regular Marcus, an edgy 15 year old, in the Netflix dramedy Ginny & Georgia.
+Mallard plays series regular Marcus, an edgy 15-year-old, in the Netflix dramedy Ginny & Georgia.
 Mallard was required to learn American Sign Language for the role, as his character's father is deaf.
 Filming took place in Toronto during the second half of 2019 and the series was released on 24 February 2021.
 Ginny & Georgia was renewed for a second season, after season one was watched by 52 million viewers within 28 days, making it Netflix's tenth most watched series.
 It aired on January 5, 2023.
 The popularity of the show saw Mallard's following on Instagram increase from 90,000 to over 3 million, after its release.
+After the Season 2 release, Ginny & Georgia was the most-watched title from January to June 2023 on Netflix, with a combined 967.2M hours viewed between Seasons 1 and 2.
+In May 2023, the series was renewed for a third and fourth season.
+The third season was released on June 5, 2025.

 Later in 2021, he returned to the second season of Locke & Key, appearing in the final episode.

+On 27 June 2025, Mallard was named in the cast of Goolagong in the role of Roger Cawley.